It is possible to eat delicious food that is also healthy when on holiday, discovers Jesse Mulligan in Melbourne.

 Natural wines are a big thing in foodie circles right now, and you'll even find some naturally fermented house sodas at Henry Sugar, to drink on their own or as part of a house cocktail.

 And if all this fermented food is sounding too healthy, join the queue for a croissant from Lune, one of Melbourne's hottest places to visit right now — croissants and coffee are all they do.
-The pecan flavour is particularly incredible, and the extra fermentation of the pastry gives it a texture unlike anything I've eaten before.
+The extra fermentation of the pastry gives it a texture unlike anything I've eaten before.

 The evidence on fermented foods is in and there's nothing better you can be eating.
 Alcohol and sugar tend to zap all the good stuff you're feeding your gut.
 But with a pickle here and a ferment there, you'll feel noticeably better after your meals.
 What's more, the sharp taste of these sorts of foods can act as an appetite reviver, so if you're starting to feel full take a forkful of that vinegared turnip and get back on the horse.